 It’s the red carpet premiere.
 We show up with a few more improvements.
 The Kanan armor has been substantially improved.
 Lizzy has drawn pictures for the cast.

 It’s October 3rd 2014

-We have our first Star Wars Rebels night with our dear friends the Star Wards.
-Luke Danger is tiny.
+We have our first Star Wars Rebels night with friends.

 We will have many Rebels nights as the show airs in the future.
 Sometimes lots of people come, sometimes just us, but the Rogue Rebels will always watch it together.